 Working with Aphasia?
 How Bird Songs Can Help!

 Aphasia is a common disorder resulting from a stroke that impairs a person’s ability to produce and understand language.
-Speech therapists often work with a person on verbal fluency and verbal memory skills, which are needed for language.
-However, many people overlook the need to work on auditory processing skills with individuals that have aphasia.
-For people with aphasia, they may have difficulty with one or more cognitive areas, such as auditory processing.
-This includes cognitive functions such as processing speed, working memory, verbal memory, and semantic processing.
+Speech therapists often work with a person on verbal fluency and memory skills.
+These elements are critical cognitive functions required for language.

 Testing Auditory Processing

-How can someone with aphasia work on auditory processing?
-One way is by using digital cognitive therapy tools that offer auditory processing exercises.
-HappyNeuron Pro, a digital cognitive therapy tool from France, offers exercises that therapists can use to work with their patients on auditory processing skills.
+One way is using digital cognitive therapy tools that offer auditory processing exercises.
+Using a tool like ours, therapists can use to work with their patients on auditory processing skills.
 These tools aim to assist patients with all types of cognitive skills.
-One popular exercise that can be used to help patients with aphasia with auditory processing is an exercise called Bird Songs.
+One of our popular auditory processing exercises is Bird Songs.

-How and why is Bird Songs utilized to develop a patient’s auditory processing skills you may ask?
 This exercise tests auditory processing skills along with visual and verbal memory.
-Patients are presented with pictures and names of birds while their unique calls are played simultaneously.
-Once the patient has seen and heard all of the birds, they are then asked to recall the name, picture, and song of the birds they have memorized.
-For an added challenge, you can have your patient practice saying the names of the birds out loud they have memorized to work in speech production.
+Patients see pictures and names of birds while their unique calls play simultaneously.
+Once the patient learns each bird’s name, sounds, and characteristics, they are asked to recall and place the names, pictures, and songs of the birds they memorized.

 Goals of the Exercise